 Hours of operation

-Free admission in 2017.
+Free admission for youth in 2018.
 Transport fees still apply.

 Detailed fees list